nikhilgurjar/interview_preparation/spark_behavioural.md

 - **Too many small partitions → Burden on query planner & metadata management.**
 - Strive for an optimal balance between performance and manageability.

+# A critical PySpark job failed in production due to an out-of-memory error.
+How would you debug and fix the issue?